mikecleach/footnotr/README.md

 Version
 -

-1.0
+1.0.1

 Installation
 -
-Run command "git clone --recursive <github url>"
+Run command "git clone --recursive footnotr_github_url"

 *You must include the --recursive option so that the proper submodules are loaded as well.
 Expect missing file errors in Xcode otherwise.*
 Open the project file in Xcode.